vinceparis95/garage/README.md

 # garage
-a set of tool kits for quantum computing, machine learning, web development, and core math stuff
+a set of tool kits for quantum computing, machine learning, and core mathy stuff